-Divyanka Tripathi Wants Karan Patel To Win Khatron Ke Khiladi; Feels He Is Best Bigg Boss Contender!
+Divyanka Wants Karan Patel To Win Khatron Ke Khiladi; Feels He Is The Best Bigg Boss Contender!

 Divyanka was quoted by the entertainment portal as saying, "Karan is being missed on set.
 He is irreplaceable.
 He has made and played this character so beautifully.
 The thing is although he is gone, he'll always be a part of the show."

-Divyanka Wants To See Karan Winning Khatron Ke Khiladi
+Divyanka Wants Karan To Win Khatron Ke Khiladi

 Regarding Karan's upcoming projects, she said, "I'm also happy for Karan.
 He is doing so well.
 I want to see him winning Khatron Ke Khiladi.
 I have heard post that he is also going in Bigg Boss.
 So if that happens, I'll be so happy."

-She Feels Karan Is Best Bigg Boss Contender
+She Feels Karan Is The Best Bigg Boss Contender

 Divyanka says, "I think he is the best Bigg Boss contender."
 She is confident that he will perform well.
 She feels that audiences will support him as he is trying something new after six years.